davemo/blog.davemo.com/app/posts/2009-11-28-3-things-i-learned-at-barcamp-saskatoon-2009.md

+---
+title: "3 things I learned at BarCamp Saskatoon 2009"
+date: "2009-11-28"
+---

-I attended Bar Camp Saskatoon today and while I wasn't able to stay for the entire series of presentations what I did manage to see was great.
+> I attended Bar Camp Saskatoon today and while I wasn't able to stay for the entire series of presentations what I did manage to see was great.
 I presented on [SASS](https://www.sass-lang.com), [Compass](https://www.compass-style.org) and CSS Frameworks.
 My presentation didn't go exactly as I'd planned but I learned things from that experience and from other peoples presentations.

-**1. Your presentation doesn't have to be long to be effective.**
+## 1. Your presentation doesn't have to be long to be effective.

 [Nate Heagy's](https://twitter.com/nheagy) presentation on JavaScript was perfect, IMHO.
 It was about 15 minutes of airtime that offered about another 10